tylim88/styled-break/README.md

 const styledCss = `width: 100px;`
 ```

-However if you need to non media query style together with media query style, it is better to use [without](#a.without).
+However if you need to write non media query style together with media query style, it is better to use [without](#a.without).

 #### Function Interpolation